 Although recommended, screening is voluntary.

-If you choose not to have your baby screened, tell the nurse or midwife before the sample is taken.
+If you do not want your baby to have blood screening, tell the nurse or midwife before the sample is taken.
 She will ask you to sign a form confirming that you have refused screening.
 For urine screening, when you send in the sample you are confirming that you want your baby to be screened.

 Limitations and disadvantages of screening

-Despite being highly effective, screening has limitations.
+Despite being highly effective, newborn blood and urine screening has limitations.
 Although rare, these situations can occur:

 - your child has one of the diseases screened for, but it was not detected;

-- the diagnosis is difficult to confirm and the doctors need to see your child several times for further testing;
+- the diagnosis is difficult to confirm and the doctors need to see your child several times for further testing to confirm whether or not they have the disease;

-- preventive treatment was started for your child, whereas advanced testing confirms that your child does not have the disease and is healthy.
-Treatment is stopped, but you will have been worried about your child’s health.
+- your child does not have the disease but was given preventive treatment while waiting for the results of other tests.
+Of course, treatment is stopped, but you will have been worried about your child’s health.